 Artist Statement

-My work explores the relationship between sensation and perception through layered contour drawings rendered in acrylic or ink.
+My work explores the relationship between sensation and perception through layered contour drawings rendered in acrylic, oil pastel, watercolor, or ink.
 Each mark responds to a tactile impulse—gesture, memory, or momentary observation—while simultaneously resisting narrative clarity.
 These drawings often present human figures and spaces, yet they evade easy categorization or cohesion.
 Instead, they challenge the viewer’s instinct to group, organize, and resolve.